-WASHINGTON, D.C. — An order of Roman Catholic women on Oct.
-31 filed a petition for writ of certiorari in the U.S. Supreme Court contending that a lower court incorrectly ruled that the Natural Gas Act (NGA) overrides the protections afforded by the Religious Freedom Restoration Act (RFRA) with regard to the construction of a pipeline to carry hydraulically fractured natural gas through property owned by the order (Adorers of the Blood of Christ, United States Province, et al. v.
+WASHINGTON, D.C. — The U.S. Supreme Court on Feb.
+19 denied review of an appeal by an order of Roman Catholic women who contend that a lower court incorrectly ruled that the Natural Gas Act (NGA) overrides the protections of the Religious Freedom Restoration Act (RFRA) with regard to the construction of a pipeline to carry hydraulically fractured gas across property owned by the order (Adorers of the Blood of Christ, United States Province, et al. v.
 Federal Energy Regulatory Commission, No. 18-548, U.S. Sup.).

-WASHINGTON, D.C. — Environmental groups and several Native American tribes against the Trump administration’s decision to reduce the size of two national monuments, and they argue that the president lacks the authority in the first place (Grand Staircase Escalante Partners, et al. v.
-Donald J. Trump, et al., No. 17-2591, D. D.C., The Wilderness Society, et al. v.
-Donald J. Trump, et al., No. 17-2587, D. D.C. [consolidated]).
+WASHINGTON, D.C. — San Juan County, Utah, which is an intervenor in the consolidated litigation brought by Native American tribes against the Trump administration regarding its decision to reduce the size of two national monuments, on Jan.
+29 filed a brief in U.S. District Court for the District of Columbia contending that the court should approve the county’s proposed briefing schedule (Grand Staircase Escalante Partners, et al. v.
+Donald J. Trump, et al., No. 17-2591, The Wilderness Society, et al. v.
+Donald J. Trump, et al., No. 17-2587, D. D.C., Hopi Tribe, et al. v.
+Donald Trump, et al., No. 17-2590, D. D.C. [consolidated]).